-ECGs, from baseline and follow-up visits, for all participants are sent by phone modem to be analyzed by computer at the ARIC ECG Computing Center in Edmonton.
-Wave voltage and duration measurements are taken (including U-wave measurement and the Dalhousie multivariable score for left ventricular mass, Appendix J) as well as implementation of the Minnesota Code (1) (Appendix M) and the Cardiac Injury Score (2) (Appendix K).
+ECGs, from baseline and follow-up visits, for all participants are sent by phone modem to be analyzed by computer at the ARIC machine-coded ECG Computing Center at the Bowman-Gray School of Medicine, Wake Forest University, Winston-Salem, North Carolina (EPICARE).
+Wave voltage and duration measurements are taken (including U-wave measurement and the Dalhousie multivariable score for left ventricular mass, Appendix I) as well as implementation of the Minnesota Code (1) (Appendix M) and the Cardiac Injury Score (2) (Appendix K).
 All records with Minnesota Code findings by the computer, as well as a random sample, are adjudicated at the Minnesota ECG Coding Center in Minneapolis.
 Paper records are generated and coded by the Minnesota ECG Coding Center.

-1. VISIT 2 ECGs
+1. VISIT 3 ECGs